-Financial markets also provide finance for companies so they can hire, invest and grow.
-Take Apple as an example…
+Financial markets provide finance for companies so they can hire, invest and grow.

-Apple started life in a garage in California.
+For example, Apple started in a garage in California.
 While it had some great ideas, it needed money to make them happen.

 In 1977, it persuaded a single investor to loan the company $250,000.
 Over time, the company grew and less than five years later it was able to borrow over $100 million from financial markets by selling shares in the company.

-Apple is now worth hundreds of billions of dollars and employs more than 100,000 people.
+Apple is now worth hundreds of billions of dollars and employs over 100,000 people.

 So, when they work well, financial markets can make the country much better off.

 What’s our role in financial markets?